frebib/year-4-notes/ssm/notes.md

 - "Lead directly to widespread loss of life"
 - "Major, long term damage to the UK economy (to an estimated total in excess of £10 billion)"
 - "Major, long term damage to global trade or commerce, leading to prolonged recession or hyperinflation in the UK"

+### Exercises/Suggestions
+- A load of suggestions in the slides for stuff.
+Will probably go into detail later.

+### Cycle of quality systems 03/10/2017
+- Plan
+  - Identify assets, risks, threats
+  - Associate controls
+- Do
+  - Run the system with new controls
+- Check
+  - Design and collect metrics
+  - Design and collect audit info
+  - Assess the success of the system
+- Act
+  - Improve the system
+  - Return to "do" (or "plan")

+- ISO 9001

+## Manufacturing
+- **Policies:** state objectives and criteria of system
+- **Procedures:** state how to do things, check to ensure fulfilment of policy objectives
+- **Work Instructions** or **Method Statements:** done in more detail
+- **Quality Records audited:** compliance checked with policies and procedures

+### Compliance
+- {fill}

+### Governance
+- Documents approved by named people who are accountable
+- Review dates
+- Issue/version control
+- A way to get "latest" copy, protection against old copies
+- Documents flow from requirements

+### Document hierarchies
+- 27001 offers guidance, other standards may be considered
+- {missing info}

+### Policies
+- Describe how things should be, not how to do them
+- Sets objectives and high-level operational requirements
+- Written by senior managers, approved by other senior managers or board-level directors
+- Short in length, long in duration

+- Clear and unambiguous
+- Short as possible
+- Cover majority of cases, process for dealing with exceptions
+- No lengthy background material

+**Examples**
+- Why are we securing things, and who from?
+- Do we prefer cloud or on-premises solutions?
+- What legislation do we need to comply with?
+- Who approves changes to our security system?

+### Procedures
+- Describe how to do something correctly
+- Can be checked against policies to confirm they implement requirements and objectives (should state which policies they are derived from)
+- Generate quality records
+- Written by operational managers
+- Approved by their line managers

+- Step-by-step descriptions of what needs to be done
+- Always accurate and up-to-date
+- Immediately flagged for review if not working
+- Minimise opportunity for people to make inconsistent decisions

+**Examples**
+- How to deal with new staff
+- How to manage departure of staff
+- Who can be let into the building at night
+- How to provision a new laptop